Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Proofs

+The proof is an induction on $P \congr Q$, relying on all the previous lemma, and especially the lemmas on delaying for congruence rules specific to annotated processes.

-\begin{proof} Let us show Lemma~\ref{l:parallelcongrtype}.
-We prove this by induction on $P \congr Q$.
-Note that for a process $P$, the typing system is not syntax-directed because of the subtyping rule.
+\begin{proof} Note that for a process $P$, the typing system is not syntax-directed because of the subtyping rule.
 However, by reflexivity and transitivity of subtyping, we can always assume that a proof has exactly \emph{one} subtyping rule before any syntax-directed rule.
 Moreover, notice that in those kinds of proof, the top-level rule of subtyping can be ignored.
 Indeed, we can always simulate exactly the same subtyping rule for both $P$ and $Q$ We first show this propriety for base case of congruence.
 The reflexivity is trivial then we have those interesting cases:

 \begin{itemize}

 \item \textbf{Case} $(\nu a) P \PAR Q \congr (\nu a) (P \PAR Q)$ with $a$ not free in $Q$.
 Suppose $\fifi;\Gamma \PAR \Delta \p {(\nu a) P \PAR Q} \C K$.
 Then the proof has the shape:

 By weakening (Lemma~\ref{l:weakening}), we obtain a proof $\pi'_w$ of $\fifi ;\Delta, a : (T / \ZU) \p Q \C K_2$.
 Thus, we have the following derivation: